 The AI Revolution in Development

 In 2024, we made a decision: embrace AI coding assistants across our entire development team.
-One year later, here are the results:
+A year in, the results are clear to us:

 But getting here required establishing clear guidelines.
 Here's our framework.